AyushShahh/Tic-Tac-Toe/README.md

  - [ ] :x: and :o: animate while making a move
  - [ ] Linethrough on the respective column, row or diagonal when a player wins
  - [ ] Adding AI using JavaScript minimax algorithm
- - [ ] Adding different levels that user can select to play against computer. e.g. Easy, hard, unbeatable.
+ - [ ] Adding different levels that user can select to play against computer. e.g. Easy, hard, unbeatable
  - [ ] Adding multiplayer mode

 >Know how to implement these features and contribute?
 Check [Contributions](#contributing) section.<br>